Rate this Article

-Job Descriptions document the major responsibilities and required competencies for a position.
-They are used for posting an open job.
+Job Descriptions document the major responsibilities and required competencies for a job.
+They are used for posting an open position.
 Job descriptions are updated for existing roles when there are major changes in responsibilities or requirements.
 Job Descriptions provide a foundation for training new employees and evaluating performance of current employees Performance Planning.

 At Tufts, the job description is used for a variety of purposes:

 - Job descriptions are used to communicate information about the job to the candidate during the recruitment process.
 A job description is required for every vacant staff position.

 - The Job Content Questionnaire is used by compensation staff to price vacant positions or to evaluate responsibilities and recommend pay changes for current employees.

 - Managers use the job description (along with the annual performance plan) to review job performance and set goals under the Performance Development program.